6

 See "systemctl status apache2.service" and "journalctl -xeu apache2.service" for details.

-Logs show that the service does not find a configuration file /etc/apache2/apache2.conf.
+The logs show that the service does not find the /etc/apache2/apache2.conf configuration file.

-An attempt to fix by reinstall did not lead to anything:
+An attempt to fix it by reinstalling did not lead to anything:

 sudo apt-get update && sudo apt-get purge apache2 && sudo apt-get install apache2

-Also, after a complete removal Apache2 the traces of the old installation remained: "which apache2"
+Also, after completely uninstalling Apache2, traces of the old installation of "which apache2" remained

-• should be displayed an empty line, but the output was different, pointed to the /usr/sbin folder.
+• should output an empty line, but the output was different, pointing to the /usr/sbin folder.

 Solving the problem